The Sims (video game): Development

 The original inspiration for The Sims was Christopher Alexander's 1977 book on architecture and urban design, A Pattern Language.
 Game designer Will Wright was inspired by the book's focus on functionality in architecture, as Alexander based his design principles on structural usability rather than aesthetic values.
 Wright wanted to create a simulation game about enabling human behavior and interaction through design.
 Scott McCloud's 1993 book Understanding Comics became a big influence on the design of The Sims later on, as it advocates a certain type of "collaboration" between designer and consumer and outlines the value of abstraction for getting readers or players involved with a story.

 Will Wright started working on The Sims after releasing SimAnt in 1991.
 It was during that same year that he lost his home during the Oakland firestorm of 1991, and he incorporated his experience of rebuilding his life into the game; however, the game's concept was very poorly received by a focus group, so Wright had difficulty getting the project off the ground.
 He managed to convince his company to let him work on the project (codenamed "Project X" at the time) in the background while developing SimCity 2000 and SimCopter.
 He was lent one programmer for the project, Jamie Doornbos, who went on to become the lead programmer for The Sims.
 During the first few years of the project, Wright and Doornbos were primarily developing an open-ended system of character behavior.
 As the project continued, Wright found that the social aspect of the game turned out to be highly engaging, and the team started to focus more on the characters of the game, such as by letting Sims visit one another's houses and by implementing long-term relationships.

 Wright has mentioned playing Little Computer People and receiving valuable feedback on The Sims from several people involved with the game including its designer, Rich Gold.
 A demo of the game was presented at the 1999 Electronic Entertainment Expo.
-During a displaying in front of the press, two female characters at an in-game wedding fell in love and kissed each other.
-After the event, the relationship mechanics were further modified so the character's sexual orientation was set depending on the player's actions.
+During a demonstration for the press, two female characters at an in-game wedding fell in love and kissed each other.
+After the event, the relationship mechanics were further modified so the character's sexual orientation was determined depending on the player's actions.
 The Sims uses a combination of 3D and 2D graphics techniques.
-The Sims themselves are rendered in 3D, whereas the house and all its objects are pre-rendered and displayed diametrically.
+The Sims themselves are rendered in 3D, whereas the house and all its objects are pre-rendered and displayed dimetrically.
 For the game's Japanese release, the game was renamed to SimPeople (シムピープル) to match the naming conventions of the other Sim games from Maxis.